Sasanian Empire: Second Golden Era (498–622)

-Decline and fall (622–651)
+Decline and collapse (622–651)

-While successful at its first stage (from 602 to 622), the campaign of Khosrau II had actually exhausted the Persian army and treasuries.
-In an effort to rebuild the national treasuries, Khosrau overtaxed the population.
+While successful at its first stage (from 602 to 622), the campaign of Khosrow II had actually exhausted the Persian army and treasuries.
+In an effort to rebuild the national treasuries, Khosrow overtaxed the population.
 Thus, while his empire was on the verge of total defeat, Heraclius (610–641) drew on all his diminished and devastated empire's remaining resources, reorganised his armies, and mounted a remarkable, risky counter-offensive.
 Between 622 and 627, he campaigned against the Persians in Anatolia and the Caucasus, winning a string of victories against Persian forces under Shahrbaraz, Shahin, and Shahraplakan (whose competition to claim the glory of personally defeating the Byzantine emperor contributed to their failure), sacking the great Zoroastrian temple at Ganzak, and securing assistance from the Khazars and Western Turkic Khaganate.

-In response, Khosrau, in coordination with Avar and Slavic forces, launched a siege on the Byzantine capital of Constantinople in 626.
+In response, Khosrow, in coordination with Avar and Slavic forces, launched a siege on the Byzantine capital of Constantinople in 626.
 The Sassanids, led by Shahrbaraz, attacked the city on the eastern side of the Bosphorus, while his Avar and Slavic allies invaded from the western side.
-Attempts to ferry the Persian forces across the Bosphorus to aid their allies (the Slavic forces being by far the most capable in siege warfare) were blocked by the Byzantine fleet, and the siege ended in failure.
+Attempts to ferry the Persian forces across the Bosphorus to aid their allies (the Sassanid forces being by far the most capable in siege warfare) were blocked by the Byzantine fleet, and the siege ended in failure.
 In 627–628, Heraclius mounted a winter invasion of Mesopotamia, and, despite the departure of his Khazar allies, defeated a Persian army commanded by Rhahzadh in the Battle of Nineveh.
-He then marched down the Tigris, devastating the country and sacking Khosrau's palace at Dastagerd.
+He then marched down the Tigris, devastating the country and sacking Khosrow's palace at Dastagerd.
 He was prevented from attacking Ctesiphon by the destruction of the bridges on the Nahrawan Canal and conducted further raids before withdrawing up the Diyala into north-western Iran.